Mark Sinker

 SONGS HAVE become fragile.
 The things that held them together the value of the individual voice, the neat edges of recorded product are ...

-Interview by Mark Sinker, Wire, The, October 1993
+Interview by Mark Sinker, The Wire, October 1993

-2005 note: Much of the cultural rhetoric surrounding funk is just teachers-pet attempts to plod-cram the music back into the squarest box available I ...
+2005 note: Much of the cultural rhetoric surrounding funk is just teacher’s-pet attempts to plod-cram the music back into the squarest box available – I ...

 Elvis Costello: Can I Be Frank…?

-Essay by Mark Sinker, Wire, The, September 1992
+Essay by Mark Sinker, The Wire, September 1992

 2005 note: The original manuscript began and ended with some kind of lyrical gibberish swansong for the song as a music-form (in the age of ...